 The croton contains a chemical called 5-deoxyingenol.
 It is poisonous to animals and is present in the roots, flowers, stems, and leaves.
 The milky sap that is emitted causes forms of contact dermatitis in humans, and the berries that the plant produces can be fatal for children.

 If your cat ingests part of a croton plant, their mouth will become swollen, and they will begin to drool.
-Other symptoms include:
+Other signs include:

-If you suspect that your cat has come into contact with a croton, it is imperative that you see a veterinarian immediately.
+If you suspect that your cat has come into contact with a croton, you must see a veterinarian immediately.

 Keeping Your Cat Safe